carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 ---

-## Checking
+## Pipelines can be web or command-line based
- MG Rast is an on line metagenomic plataform
+Through this lesson we will run a full example using the command line, nevertheless there are also metagenomic web services available.
+For example, MG Rast is an on line metagenomic plataform where you can upload your raw data with its corresponding metadata and obtain a full run of their pipeline.
+MgRAST is a great resource as a public repository for your datasets.
+Although command line workflows are more flexible and adaptabble to individual needs, automatzed web servers can give us a preliminar idea of the content of our data.
+Cuatro cienegas data of this tutorial are available at MG RAST as [mgp96823](https://www.mg-rast.org/mgmain.html?mgpage=project&project=mgp96823).

- Our data is available at MG RAST as [mgp96823](https://www.mg-rast.org/mgmain.html?mgpage=project&project=mgp96823)
+Lets explore some of the MgRAST results to our data.

  <a href="{{ page.root }}/fig/md-02-mgm4913055.3_cog.png">
   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_cog.png" alt="Cog Metagenome" />